Manga: The Curious World of Japanese Comics

 If you are new to the world of manga, you may wonder what manga literally means.
 What is the meaning of the word manga?

-Manga comics are usually in black-and-white colors.
+Japanese Manga is usually in black-and-white colors.
 Sounds boring, huh?
 Something out of the 90s?
 It’s quite the contrary!

-The simplicity is the beauty of this art form and that is what people embrace.
-Even though it is available in colored versions people still prefer the monochromatic tone.
+Manga’s beauty lies in its simplicity, and people embrace that.
+Although it is available in colored versions, most people prefer the monochromatic tone.

 As of now, the world recognizes Japan in two ways.
 First, the very hard-working and disciplined inclined culture, and second, ‘Manga.’
 And it is EVERYWHERE!